Showing posts with label children. Show all posts

 You cannot go wrong by ordering extra toppings such as onions, peppers, mushrooms, tomato slices, broccoli, and spinach.
 Other possibilities include chicken, crab meat, or shrimp.

-Fat starts with the basic cheese, so avoid extra cheese and, in particular, mozzarella.
-Other culprits include bacon, meatballs, pepperoni, sausage, and prosciutto, as well as anchovies.
+Fat starts with the basic cheese, so avoid extra cheese, particularly mozzarella.
+Other culprits include bacon, meatballs, pepperoni, sausage, prosciutto, and anchovies.

 Sandwich Shop Selections

 Both 100% whole wheat and pita bread are great choices.
 Good sandwich fillers are grilled chicken breast, ham, roast beef, and turkey breast.
 Instruct the server not to add butter, margarine, or mayonnaise to the bread and substitute with ketchup, mustard, or horseradish.
 Good salad choices include chef, garden, or Greek salads, but remember to ask for low-calorie dressings on the side and to omit egg or cheese.
-Broth-type soups are tasty, such as barley, beef, chicken, lentil, split pea, and vegetable noodles.
+Broth-type soups such as barley, beef, chicken, lentils, split peas, and vegetable noodles are tasty.

 Submarine Shop Selections

-Omit meats such as bologna, Italian cold cuts, salami (hard or Genoa), and sausages.
+Omit meats like bologna, Italian cold cuts, salami (hard or Genoa), and sausages.
 Stay away from cheeses and steak and cheese.
 Other items to omit include antipasto salads, fried eggplant, and chicken cutlets.

 Chinese Selections

-Order plain steamed rice; boiled, steamed, or stir-fried vegetables (ask for little oil to be used); moderate fish and shellfish; non-fried tofu; skinless poultry and egg roll (insides only).
+Order plain steamed rice, boiled, steamed, or stir-fried vegetables (ask for little oil), moderate fish and shellfish, non-fried tofu, skinless poultry, or egg rolls (insides only).

-Anything fried (rice or crispy noodles), or with sweet and sour sauce; egg dishes or soups; salty soups; avoid duck and limit beef, pork and picked foods; excess soy sauce; ask the chef to leave out MSG and cut down the use of commonly used corn starch, sugar, and salt.
+Anything fried (rice or crispy noodles), or with sweet and sour sauce; egg dishes or soups; salty soups; avoid duck and limit beef, pork, and pickled foods; excess soy sauce; ask the chef to leave out MSG and cut down the use of commonly used corn starch, sugar, and salt.

 Indian Selections